Ladas/vut-example-rails-app/README.md

 We can easily generate parts of appliction.
 Lets say you have company that provides some services and you want to create and manage that services in our application.

-rails generate scaffold Service type:text company:string description:text price:float price_with_vat:float
+rails generate scaffold Service type:text company:string contact:string phone:string email:string description:text price:float price_with_vat:float payed:bool

 STI